-Marie Hablitzel, my mother and co-author, passed away in February (2007).
-Everyone who knew her acknowledged her special way with children.
+Those of us who knew Marie Hablitzel acknowledged her special way with children.
 It shone through in children’s artwork.

-In March, I returned home and was taking care of errands when I noticed a wall near the exit of the grocery store covered with cute children’s drawings of octopi.
-On my way out, I stopped to have a closer look, and realized, “Hey, that’s Mom’s octopus lesson from Book 6!”
-It picked up my spirits.
-Seeing those drawings would have been enough for me, but when I got to the bank, there were children’s colorful drawings of sunflowers in the foyer, a lesson from Book 3.
-Just a few blocks from the bank, the appliance store window was filled with drawings of the Gingerbread Boy, a lesson from Book 1.
-It was Youth Art Month and the retailers were displaying local school children’s artwork.
-The bank clerk had another explanation—the drawings were little angels all over town.
+A month after Marie passed away in February, 2007, and feeling the loss, I was going about my normal errands.
+Near the exit of my local grocery store, a wall was covered with cute children’s drawings of octopi.
+On my way out, I stopped to have a closer look and realized it was from the octopus lesson in Draw Write Now, Book 6.
+Seeing the drawings picked up my spirits and would have been enough for me, but when I got to the bank, there were colorful drawings of sunflowers in the foyer, a lesson from Draw Write Now, Book 3.
+Just a few blocks from the bank, the appliance store window was filled with drawings of the Gingerbread Boy, a lesson from Draw Write Now, Book 1.
+It was Youth Art Month and retailers in town made room to display children’s artwork.
+The bank clerk said the drawings were little angels all over town.

 One of my brothers noted that the Draw Write Now series is a tribute to our mother’s many years in the classroom.
-I must add that when I see a child’s drawing, it’s a tribute to my mother and all the other teachers who put their heart and soul into helping children learn.
-I am forever thankful that her lessons have been shared with so many children, teachers and parents.
+I must add that when I see a child’s drawing, it’s a tribute to my mother and other teachers who put their heart and soul into helping children grow and learn.
+I am forever thankful that her lessons have been shared with so many children, parents and teachers.